Ryan-Millard/Img2Num/docs/docs/reference/wasm/modules/image/mergeSmallRegionsInPlace/overview.md

 ## When to use it

-- You have an RGBA image stored in a tightly-packed `uint8_t*` pixels buffer (4 bytes per pixel, row-major).
+- With an RGBA image stored in a tightly-packed `uint8_t*` pixels buffer (4 bytes per pixel, row-major).
-- You need to remove very small connected components while preserving large components.
+- To remove very small connected components while preserving large components.
 - You are OK with replacing a small-region pixel by the color of an *adjacent* large region.

 :::important